Sammaye/ng-csv/README.md

 Much of the documentation for the different options can be found directly in the code.
 It is very well documented and should be easy to read.

-Here I will just give a quick exmaple of usage:
+Here I will just give a quick example of usage:
 ```javascript
 new NgCsv(
   [